dell/terraform-provider-powerstore/docs/resources/volume_snapshot.md

 # To import , check volume_snapshot_import.tf for more info
 # volume_id/volume_name is the required attribute to create volume snapshot.
 # name, expiration_timestamp, performance_policy_id and description are the optional attributes
-# name and expiration_timestamp if present in config cannot be ""
+# if name is present in the config it cannot be ""
+# During create operation, if expiration_timestamp is not specified or set to "", snapshot will be created with infinite retention
+# During modify operation, to set infinite retention, expiration_timestamp can be set to ""
 # Either volume_id or volume_name should be present.
 # Volume DataSource can be used to fetch volume ID/Name
 # To check which attributes of the volume snapshot resource can be updated, please refer Product Guide in the documentation